dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmSpanningCFindSCP:

     dcmSpanningCFindSCP_"
     "Spanning C-Find SCP Policy",string,"Specifies policy for combining matches returned from configured Spanning C-Find SCP with matching entries from the archive DB.
-Enumerated values: SUPPLEMENT, MERGE, REPLACE.
 May be overwritten by configured values for particular Archive Network AEs.
 Enumerated values: SUPPLEMENT, MERGE or REPLACE","
     .. _dcmSpanningCFindSCPPolicy:

     dcmSpanningCFindSCPPolicy_"
+    "Spanning C-Find SCP Retrieve AE Title(s)",string,"Specifies Retrieve AE Title(s) in returned matches from Spanning C-Find SCP.
+Keep original Retrieve AE Title(s) returned by Spanning C-Find SCP if absent.
+May be overwritten by configured values for particular Archive Network AEs.","
+    .. _dcmSpanningCFindSCPRetrieveAET:

+    dcmSpanningCFindSCPRetrieveAET_"
     "Fallback C-Move SCP",string,"AE Title of external C-MOVE SCP to forward C-MOVE RQs if the requested Entities are not managed by this archive.
 May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmFallbackCMoveSCP: